pingcap/tidb/docs/design/2022-03-03-LOAD-DATA-with-lightning.md

 ## Detailed Design

-In short, we will decouple LOAD DATA statement and TiDB lightning into many components, and try to pick the best parts of both and combine them.
+For the user, they can use LOAD DATA statement with new options to leverage the advantages of the both side.
+In short, we will decouple LOAD DATA statement and TiDB lightning into many components, and try to pick the best parts from both side and combine them.

 ### Data source reader